 You may not be able to prevent vulnerability, but you can prevent further harm as a result of it.
 Our calculator enables you to go further than assessing affordability alone by giving you the ability to check if your customers are claiming all the benefits and support they’re eligible for.
 This income maximization, together with cost savings, means you can improve the financial strength of your customers.

-Finance sector organisations use the Benefit and Budgeting Calculator to:
+Finance sector organisations use the Better Off Calculator to:

 - Accurately maximise income